pbentes/Mage/StyleGuide.md

 ### 4. Line Length

-- Limit lines to 80 characters to enhance readability.
+- Line length is to be limited to 100 characters as a soft limit and 120 as a hard limit to enhance readability.

 ### 5. Comments